 Being a part of the deaf community makes you feel a part of something bigger than yourself.
-You’re part of a team and the use of Sign Language creates a shared culture, community and life experience.
+You’re part of a team; the use of British Sign Language (BSL) creates a shared culture; community and life experience.
 No matter what country you reside in, Sign Language enables deaf people to freely communicate and feel part of a worldwide community they belong in.

 Sign Language is a beautiful language which allows us to have access to such an enriched community.
 Allowing us to explore deaf culture and also give greater access to information and facilities for deaf people.